-The new RSDP proposes three potential avenues to help prepare PGRs to undertake employment in areas of Academic Life and Education, Research and Knowledge Exchange, or Innovation and Industry.
+Since 2022, the RSDP has been reorganized around three developmental pathways Academic Life and Education, Research and Knowledge Exchange, and Innovation and Industry, intended to help PGRs prepare for a range of potential careers.
+Students are encouraged to follow one pathway each year to build understanding from session to session.
+However, they are free to attend other sessions where these are of interest/valuable to their development.
 The design of each pathway is structured to complement the student's progression from Y1 to Y3 (and PT equivalent) and increases in both coherence and complexity as the student transitions from novice to employable expert.
-The curricula sessions/units (see table below) are mutually exclusive though the curricula is wide-ranging and can be adjusted for candidate experience and engagement with new concepts.
-The sessions will be delivered through 9 in-person workshops for each pathway, for each year cohort (3 - 4 hours eachup to 36 compulsory hours per PGR student).
+The sessions are delivered through 9 in-person workshops for each pathway, for each year cohort (3 - 4 hours each-up to 36 compulsory hours per PGR student).
+Students sign-up for RSDP sessions via the dedicated PGR training moodle site.